rom8726/ci-checks/README.md

 ### 1. security-check.sh

-A comprehensive security testing script for Docker images, particularly designed for scratch-based images.
+A comprehensive security testing script for Docker images, particularly designed for images.
 This script performs various security checks to ensure your Docker containers follow security best practices.

 #### Features